Bob Lorenz

-Robert "Bob" Lorenz (born October 2, 1963) is an American television anchor.
+Robert Lorenz (born October 2, 1963) is an American television anchor.
 He is the primary studio host on the YES Network, and hosts the New York Yankees pregame and postgame shows on YES telecasts, as well as Brooklyn Nets pregame and postgame shows for cablecasts.
 Lorenz also hosts other shows on YES, including Yankees Hot Stove, a show that tracks the offseason movement of the Yankees and the rest of the teams in MLB.
 Lorenz has done play-by-play of YES Network's coverage of NCAA football as well as Staten Island Yankees games.

 Career

 Early career

 Lorenz worked for KIEM-TV in Eureka and WPTV-TV in West Palm Beach.
 He later joined CNN Sports Illustrated.
 Also, he worked for TBS and TNT hosting various sporting event studio shows.
 Lorenz hosted CNN's weekly baseball show, CNN's College Football Preview, College Basketball Preview, College Coach's Corner, and CNN's NFL Preview.
 He was also a back-up host on Inside the NBA on TNT.